jamacz/clink/README.md

 - `@` - read ASCII character and push to stack
 - `#` - pop and print ASCII character from top of stack

-This is an interpreter for Clink.
-It's not the best implementation - I could create a compiler or some fancy JIT compilation - but this is more intended to be a proof of concept.
+This project consists of both a compiler and interpreter for Clink.
+It's not the best implementation - I could optimise the compiler/interpreter more - but this is more intended to be a proof of concept.

 ## Installation

 Installation is easy.
-Make sure you have `cargo` installed and run:
+Make sure you have `cargo` and `clang` installed and run:

 ```bash
 git clone https://github.com/jamacz/clink.git